Iowa Fence Requirements: A Legal Review

 Default of Performance

-If there is no appeal, but a landowner fails to comply with the order within 30 days, the fence viewers “shall cause the fence to be erected, rebuilt or repaired.”[xxix]
+If there is no appeal, but a landowner fails to comply with the order within 30 days after the deadline within the order, the fence viewers “shall cause the fence to be erected, rebuilt or repaired.”[xxix]
 First, however, the complaining landowner must deposit the cost of the repair or completion, as well as the amount of the fees of the fence viewers and costs associated with the default.[xxx]
 If the defaulting landowner does not pay within 10 days, the amount will be assessed by the county treasurer against the defaulting landowner.
 This assessment shall be a lien on the property until paid.[xxxi]
 Once the defaulting landowner pays, the complaining landowner will get a deposit refund.[xxxii]

 If the lands of the adjoining owners are in different townships, the clerk of the township of the complaining landowner shall select two trustees from that township, and the clerk of the other township shall select one.[xxxiii]
 Orders are filed in both townships (and counties if they happen to be in different counties as well).